hanlonmt/hanlonmt.github.io/_posts/2014-11-26-normal_day.md

 ---
 layout: post
 title: A Normal Day
-excerpt: "I do science from time to time.
+description: "I do science from time to time.
 Here's what that means."
 tags: [daily, science, lab, experiment]
 comments: true
 image: